Assembly: 7:00 a.m. Departure: 7:30 a.m. ETA: 9:00 a.m. Destination: Clark, Pampanga

 Nayong Pilipino sa Clark Expo

-Open daily.
-For inquiries, call:
+For inquiries, group booking, school tour, call:

 I'd love to know your thoughts on this post.
 If you enjoyed this, feel free to share it!